arslan-chaudhry/dcsp_segmentation/README.md

 ## Model Description

-Please refer to our paper (arxiv link) for the full details of our model.
+Please refer to our [paper](arxiv link) for the full details of our model.
 The attention and segmentation models are based on DeepLab-v2 with an additional convolutional layer to obtain fully convolutional attention maps.
 For saliency cues, we used [DHSNet](https://drive.google.com/file/d/0B1sbejbIJIW3RlJJY1NNNkFydEU/view) as an off-the-shelf saliency detector.
 One can use saliency detector of one's choice.
 Please cite the respective work when using their code.
-We use our #Hierarchical Saliency# algorithm to improve the saliency maps (refer to our paper for details).
+We use our Hierarchical Saliency algorithm to improve the saliency maps (refer to our paper for details).
 The code in this repository assumes that saliency maps have already been obtained off-line prior to running the scripts in this repository.

 ## Requirements